MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_navigationupdated.md

 # Windows.UI.Input.Spatial.SpatialGestureRecognizer.NavigationUpdated

 ## -description

-Occurs when a Navigation gesture is updated due to hand or motion controller movement.
+Occurs when a [Navigation](spatialgesturesettings.md) gesture is updated due to hand or motion controller movement.

 ## -remarks

-For hand interactions, the [SpatialNavigationUpdatedEventArgs](spatialnavigationupdatedeventargs.md) event fires when the relevant hand that had a NavigationStarted updates its position.
+For hand interactions, the [SpatialNavigationUpdatedEventArgs](spatialnavigationupdatedeventargs.md) event fires when the [NavigationStarted](spatialgesturerecognizer_navigationstarted.md) hand updates its position.

 For voice interactions, this event does not fire.

-For motion controllers, this event fires when the relevant controller that had a NavigationStarted is moved.
+For motion controller interactions, this event fires when the [NavigationStarted](spatialgesturerecognizer_navigationstarted.md) controller is moved.

 ## -examples